 If you’ve cracked open any of a number of crochet or fiber interest magazines, books and booklets in the past few years, you’ve probably seen something of mine.
 Doris Chan designs have appeared in Interweave Crochet, Crochet Today, Crochet! magazine, Vogue Knitting, KnitScene, Crochet World; in book collections such as Interweave Crocheted Gifts, the Just books series from Lion Brand, the Vogue-to-Go book series.
 You might have seen my work in yarn company ads and offered in catalogs, booklets, in-store leaflets and websites as I create crochet design for major companies, including Tahki Stacy Charles, Caron International and Coats&Clark.
 Here are some of my covers:

-As an author I have three crochet design books with Potter Craft.
-I also write technical articles and essays for magazines and newsletters.As a proud and avid Professional Member of the Crochet Guild Of America I hold a CGOA Masters in Basic Crochet and currently serve as chairman of the CGOA Design Competition Committee.
-I just earned status as a Craft Yarn Council of America Certified Crochet Instructor.
+As an author I have four crochet design books with Potter Craft.
+I also write technical articles and essays for magazines and newsletters.As a proud and avid Professional Member of the Crochet Guild Of America, 2016 inductee into the CGOA Jean Leinhauser Hall of Fame, I hold a CGOA Masters in Basic Crochet.
+I earned status as a Craft Yarn Council of America Certified Crochet Instructor.
 And I am an Associate Member of the industry organization, The National NeedleArts Association.

 My Modus Operandi

 If you put tags on all of the hundreds of my published designs, the heaviest hits would be: crochet, lace, seamless top-down construction.
 Those three attributes pretty much sum up what I do.
 I specialize in garments and accessories for women, mostly because men don’t wear lace.
 With few exceptions my designs are virtually seamless, no sew, meaning when you’re done crocheting, you’re done.